ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

       y <- someLinearFunction x
       return y

-The main obstacle with this approach, was that it was difficult to express the desugaring of the do notation without knowing the type of the builder.
+The main obstacle with this approach was that it was difficult to express the desugaring of the do notation without knowing the type of the builder.
 And all attempts to characterize the type ended up requiring impredicative types.